-There is a MININUM Required Non-Refundable Tax-Deductible APPLICATION Donation of $25.00 ($35.00 effective MAY 1, 2014), due through PayPal, immediately, at the end of the Pet Transport Application.
-You do not need a PayPal account to use this link.
-You can also use your debit/credit card.
+There is a MININUM Required Non-Refundable Tax-Deductible APPLICATION Donation of $35.00 due through PayPal, immediately, at the end of the Pet Transport Application.
+You do not need a PayPal account to use this link as you can also use your debit/credit card.

 THERE IS NO CHARGE FOR THE TRANSPORT ITSELF - FREE!!

 Again, the required minimum Application Donation itself is NON-REFUNDABLE.